-The town here is mainly occupied by the ethnic minorities.
-One of them, the Ha Nhi people, is famous for their unique mushroom-shaped house which has a 45 centimeter thick wall made of clay.
+The town here is mainly occupied by ethnic minorities.
+One of them, the Ha Nhi people, is famous for its unique mushroom-shaped house which has a 45-centimeter thick wall made of clay.
 Thanks to it, the Ha Nhi families can keep themselves and their cattle warm from the extreme winter.
 In fact, there may even be occasional snow in Y Ty.
 This on-cloud town should be an ideal option for your extreme adventure in Vietnam.

 Cat Ba Islands is a great example of an exciting destination, yet being overshadowed by its celebrated neighbor: Ha Long Bay.
 Despite being one of the most underrated destinations in Vietnam, Cat Ba also has its very own reason to attract travelers.

-In fact, if you are looking for a beach destination which provides a great variety of outdoor activities, Cat Ba Islands may even be a better option than Ha Long Bay.
-And here’s why: The Cat Ba National Park is a vivid display of 7 different ecosystems.
+In fact, if you are looking for a beach destination that includes a great variety of outdoor activities, Cat Ba Islands may even be a better option than Ha Long Bay.
+And here are the reasons: The Cat Ba National Park is a vivid display of 7 different ecosystems.
 It is home to 32 types of mammals and 70 bird species.
 Some of which are endangered of extinction, most notably the golden-headed langur.
 There are also over a thousand species of plants, including 118 plants and 160 trees with medicinal value.
 While in the National Park, you can also go hiking up to the mountain summit, explore the multi-chambered Trung Trang Cave or discover the life in the remote minority village of Viet Hai.

 And don’t forget that there are also many beach activities in Cat Ba to level with Ha Long Bay such as sailing and kayaking through the maze of over 300 karst islands of Lan Ha Bay; swimming and scuba diving in one of the hundreds of beaches.
 You can even choose one of these beaches as your private camping site.